 Use italics, underlining & capitals sparingly.

 Charts/Tables: keep simple, enlarge text, thicken lines; default formatting is rarely appropriate.
 Colour scheme: use 2-3 different colours plus black, which is always best for the smallest text.
 Use colours from your images or a colour wheel (analogous, complementary or shades).
 You must provide your own printout of the poster itself.
-One of the paper author or co-authors must be present and available for discussion at the poster session.
+We expect that at least one author stands by the poster for (most of the time of) the duration of the poster session.
+This is essential both to present your work to anyone interest into it and to make sure that your presence is verified by one of the session chairs.
 Posters will be on display in the conference room.